• Home

 UNDER RUFFLES

 This is what truly separates the good bata and a poorly made one.
 These under ruffles can have varying numbers, but the fabric is the most important.
-The ideal fabric is called can-can which is a super stiff nylon.
+The ideal fabric is called “can-can” which is a super stiff nylon.
 Unfortunately, truly good can-can for this section is very difficult to find in the U.S.

 Some under ruffles can be just the regular circular kind, while others use a pre-made pleated can-can.